richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 operational experience, enjoys significant public support, and is recognizably useful in some or all parts of the Internet.

+The process described here only applies to the IETF RFC stream.
+See
+{{?RFC4844}} for the definition of the streams and {{?RFC5742}} for a description of the IESG responsibilities related to those streams.

 ## Terminology

 {::boilerplate bcp14info}